If you’re considering a career as a dental nurse and you don’t have the qualifications, then you’ll need to embark on a programme of study.

 What Is a Typical Career Path for a Dental Nurse?

 Getting your dental nurse qualification is only the first step of your journey.
 Becoming a qualified dental nurse opens up a range of different career opportunities.

 After you qualify you may feel you’re better suited to dental reception work.
 There are specific courses available for those looking to become a dental receptionist.
 This training will help you understand how to deal with enquiries, train you in the correct telephone manner and how to deal with complaints.

 After working as a dental nurse for a few years, some people choose to become a practice manager.
 Practice managers oversee the dental practice.
 It’s a demanding role, requiring exemplary organisational and planning skills.
 In addition to managing staff and the day-to-day functioning of the practice, they also have to make sure government legislation is followed correctly.

 What Further Training Is Available for Dental Nurses?

-One of the great things about a career in dental nursing is that lots of opportunities for further learning to develop your skills.
+One of the great things about a career in dental nursing is that there are lots of opportunities for further learning to develop your skills.
 Once you are qualified as a dental nurse you can gain qualifications in specific fields, making you even more valuable to your practice.
 Not least because you’ll be able to take on more responsibilities.

-Some of the available specialisation courses include:
+Some of the available dental nurse specialisation courses include: